 Difference between MLA and APA in Formatting

-Both APA and MLA are similar when it comes to the general formatting rules.
+Both APA and MLA are similar regarding the general formatting rules.
 In this case, both styles recommend following the following guidelines:

 - 12 pt Times New Roman font